EU must create deployable rapid reaction force, Borrell says | Law-Order

 EU must create deployable rapid reaction force, Borrell says

-"Sometimes there are events that catalyze history, that create a breakthrough, and I think that Afghanistan is one of these cases," EU foreign policy chief Josep Borrell said before an informal meeting of EU defense ministers in Slovenia.
+EU defense and foreign ministers are set to discuss the way forward on Thursday and Friday at an informal meeting of EU defense ministers in Slovenia.
+"Sometimes there are events that catalyze history, that create a breakthrough, and I think that Afghanistan is one of these cases," EU foreign policy chief Josep Borrell said before the Slovenia gathering.

-"We have to look for something more operational," he said of his call for a "first entry force".
+Borrell has called for a European "first entry force" of 5,000 troops to replace the EU's battlegroups that were created in 2007 but have never been used.
+"We have to look for something more operational," he said regarding an entry force.
 "The need for more, stronger European defense is more evident than ever," he told reporters.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)